datumbox/VernamVeil/README.md

 - **The seed replaces the need for IVs/nonces**: While this implementation doesn’t use a nonce or IV in the traditional cryptographic sense, the seed serves a similar role by maintaining state between operations.
 Each new seed evolves from the previous one, ensuring unique keystreams and preventing key stream reuse.
 - **MAC Limitations**: Tampering is detected before decryption using a message authentication code (MAC) derived from the initial seed.
 While this improves safety by preventing padding oracle-style issues, its overall cryptographic design remains experimental.
 - **Message Ordering & Replay**: If transmitting encrypted chunks over time, ensure that any external metadata (e.g., message order, timestamps) is securely handled.
 While the evolving seed prevents keystream reuse, maintaining proper ordering and anti-replay mechanisms might still be necessary in some cases.
-- **Performance is not optimised**: The algorithm is relatively slow due to lack of threading.
-Use `vectorise=True` if `numpy` is available to speed up operations.

 ---